loganpear/Data-Engineering-Coursework/README.md

-# Data Engineering Bootcamp Notes, Labs, & Projects
+# Data Engineering Coursework

-Welcome to my Data Engineering Bootcamp repository!
-This repository contains my notes from lectures, code from labs, and course projects led by [Zach Wilson](https://www.linkedin.com/in/eczachly/) as part of his free Data Engineering Bootcamp.

-## Purpose:
 I'm taking this bootcamp on top of my Data Science coursework at Michigan State University to deepen my understanding of data engineering concepts and gain hands-on experience with practical tools and techniques.
-This bootcamp builds on the technical skills I’ve already learned and helps ensure that I’m well-prepared for my first professional data engineering role.

 ### What You'll Find Here:
 - **Lecture Notes:** Key takeaways and concepts from each lecture.